-- And about the night hour, Jesus cried out in a loud voice, saying; “Eli, Eli; lama sabachthani.”
-That is translated: “My God, My God; why have you abandoned Me?“(15)Quotation/allusion to Psalm 22:1
+- And about the ninth hour, Jesus cried out in a loud voice, saying: “Eli, Eli; lama sabachthani.”
+That is translated: “My God, My God; why did you abandon Me?“15Quotation/allusion to Psalm 22:1

-- And hearing this, some of the men who were – and are – standing there began saying; “This man calls for Elijah.”
+- And having heard this, some of the men *standing there were saying: “This man calls for Elijah.”

-- And immediately running up, taking a sponge, filling it with sour wine, and putting it on a reed, one of them gave Him a drink.
+- And having immediately run up and taken a sponge, one of them both filled it with sour wine and put it on a reed, and he was giving Him a drink.

-- And the rest were saying; “Leave Him alone.
-We’ll see if Elijah comes and will save Him.” [(16)Some manuscripts add: “But after taking a spear, another pierced His side and water and blood came out.” to the end of this verse.
+- And the rest were saying: “Leave Him alone.
+We’ll see if Elijah comes and will save Him.”
+16Some manuscripts add: “But having taken a spear, another pierced His side and water and blood came out.” to the end of this verse.
 However, this is regarded as a later addition by nearly all New Testament scholars, probably in an attempt to harmonize with John 19:34.
-The vast, overwhelming majority of manuscripts don’t support this addition.]
+The vast, overwhelming majority of manuscripts don’t support this addition.

-- And again crying out in a loud voice, Jesus gave up His spirit.
+- And having cried out again in a loud voice, Jesus gave up His spirit.

 - And behold; the veil in the temple was torn in two from top to bottom, and the land was shaken, and the rocks were split.

-- And the tombs were opened and many of the saint’s bodies who were – and are – fallen asleep were raised.
+- And the tombs were opened and many of the saints’ bodies who have fallen asleep were raised.

-- And going out of the tombs after His resurrection, they entered into the holy city and appeared to many.
+- And having gone out of the tombs after His resurrection, they entered into the holy city and appeared to many.

-- Now, there were many women watching from afar who had followed Jesus from Galilee while ministering to Him;
+- Now, there were many women watching from afar who followed Jesus from Galilee while ministering to Him,

 - among whom was Mary Magdalene, and Mary the mother of James and Joseph, and the mother of the sons of Zebedee.